arapat/bathymetry/README.md

    * "test-all": test the model trained on all data on the dataset from research institutions (test n times)
    * "train-instances": training a model using a data that is splitted on the instance level (ignore for now)
    * "test-instances": testing a model using a test set that was splitted on the instance level (ignore for now)

+## Missing parts

-Bootstrap is not yet supported by this script.
+1. Bootstrap is not yet supported by this script.
+2. The code does not do train/test split.
+The data files should be generated beforehand.
+All data files for training should be written to a train-files.txt.
+Similarly, all data files for testing should be written to a test-files.txt.
+Finally, the path of these two files should be included in config.json.